brandoneanderson/FoodNationApp/Mobile App Dev - App Brainstorming Doc.md

 2. Vacation Finder
     - Allows users to have access to a list of both the most popular vacation places to go to and also an access to the most affordable deals.
 You can also favorite the locations you want.

-3. Used Text Book Exchange
+3. Rate my

 ## Top 3 New App Ideas
 1. Skin Care app
 2. Vacation Finder
-3. Subscription Tracker
+3. Video game suggester

 ## New App Ideas - Evaluate and Categorize
 1. Vacation Finder